8 tips for nailing an online job interview

 History: Latvia declared independence in 1991 after the collapse of the Soviet Union.
 Due to these historical ties with the former old federal state, one of the largest groups living in Latvia is Russians (27% of the total population).
 There are also large numbers of Belarusians (3.5%), Ukrainians, and Poles (around 2% each).

 The first and most important thing for you to do when moving to Latvia is to find a place to live.
 You can start looking for an apartment before you relocate by browsing online portals or Facebook groups, and once you arrive, the most convenient next step is to contact local realtors if you want to change the place to stay.
-Since they are more familiar with the neighborhoods, they can provide you with a complete range of options.
+Since they are more familiar with the neighbourhoods, they can provide you with a complete range of options.
 In most cases, it will be more reasonable and cheaper to rent a place, and since most apartments are furnished and ready for you to move in, you won’t have to worry about it.
 Based on your planned length of stay, you have the flexibility to choose between a short-term rental (0-6 months) or a long-term rental agreement.

 Many expats choose to settle in Riga, where most job opportunities are for international workers.
 You can find a one-bedroom apartment in Riga for €350 per month and a three-bedroom unit for €600.
-Another popular area is the city of Jurmala, which is situated 25 kilometers west of Riga.
+Another popular area is the city of Jurmala, which is situated 25 kilometres west of Riga.
 A one-bedroom apartment in Jurmala typically costs €400, while a three-bedroom unit is €500.

 As with other rentals in other cities and countries, you will need to pay for utilities like electricity, water, or gas.
 The cost range is usually between €60-100 per month, depending on the city and area.